Are Skunks a Sign That Spring Is Almost Here in New York?

 Old Wives’ Tales About Skunks Predicts Spring Weather

-Those who have lived longer than I have told me that all of their lives their mamas and grandmas have handed down the old wives' tale that spring is on the way when the distinct smell of skunk permeates the night air because it means the animals are on the prowl, which means in six or so weeks, the weather will be warm enough for mama skunk to venture out with her babies.
+I have been told by older people that their mothers and grandmothers always passed down the old belief that spring is coming when the smell of skunk fills the night air.
+This is because it indicates that the skunks are active and, in about six weeks, the weather will be warm enough for the mother skunk to go out with her babies.

 KEEP READING: Get answers to 51 of the most frequently asked weather questions...